Pandemics have the potential to cause significant, and perhaps unprecedented, harm.

 We’re interested in supporting activities that could reduce the threat of a major global disruption.

 We have long believed that natural pandemics represent one of the biggest current risks to global welfare and stability, and the risks from engineered pandemics — whether via accidents or misuse — may grow in the future.
 Though we have worked in this field since 2015, the COVID-19 pandemic laid bare the enormous potential costs, in terms of lives lost and economic damage, and strengthened our resolve in ensuring nothing worse be allowed to come to pass.
-We’re interested in supporting the strengthening of disease surveillance, the governance of dual use research, policy development, or other activities that could reduce the threat of a major global disruption.
+We’re interested in supporting the strengthening of disease surveillance, the governance of dual use research, policy development, and other activities that could reduce the threat of a major global disruption.
 We see relatively little philanthropic support in this area, and believe that philanthropy may have an important role to play, distinct from that of government.

 Biosecurity & Pandemic Preparedness, at a glance